blade-ui-kit/docs/flatpickr.md

 # Flatpickr

-The `flatpickr` component offers an integration with [the FlatPickr Date/Time library](https://flatpickr.js.org/).
+The `flat-pickr` component offers an integration with [the Flatpickr Date/Time library](https://flatpickr.js.org/).
 By using it, you can simply add a datetime picker to your form with one component.

 ## Installation

-While the `flatpickr` component works out-of-the-box when you've [set the directives](/docs/{{version}}/installation#directives), we recommend that you install and compile its JavaScript libraries before you deploy to production:
+While the `flat-pickr` component works out-of-the-box when you've [set the directives](/docs/{{version}}/installation#directives), we recommend that you install and compile its JavaScript libraries before you deploy to production:

 - [Alpine.js](https://alpinejs.dev/essentials/installation) `^2.3`
 - [Flatpickr](https://flatpickr.js.org/getting-started) `^4`